mshogren/bbqpi-server/README.md

 }
 ```

+I use [pm2](http://pm2.keymetrics.io/) to run the service and have it restarted between machine restarts

+    pm2 start server.js --watch --ignore-watch="config.json node_modules .git" --log-date-format="YYYY-MM-DD HH:mm:ss"

+Then I can use the folloowing command to monitor the logs in a console window

+    pm2 logs --timestamp

 ## GPIO ##
 One important thing that trips me up from time to time is making sure that the server has permissions to access the GPIO pins I am using.
 I use the [gpio utility](http://wiringpi.com/the-gpio-utility/) from the [WiringPi project](http://wiringpi.com).